edneville/please/README.md

 ## Matches

-One of the simplest, that does not require password authentication can be defined as follows, assuming the user is `ed`:
+One of the simplest, that does not require password authentication can be defined as follows, assuming the user is `jim`:

 The options are as follows: